-Sections 20.(a) and 20.(b) would add hunting, fishing, shooting sports, and equestrian activities to the listed activities that constitute agritourism for purposes of agritourism activity liability and county zoning.
-For purposes of these section, properties used for shooting sports shall comply with guidelines for design and site evaluation as established by the Wildlife Resources Commission.
-With respect to county zoning, a vote of the full board of county commissioners would be required to determine whether a property used for shooting sports is in compliance with the guidelines adopted by the Wildlife Resources Commission.
+Sections 20.(a) and 20.(b) would add hunting, fishing, and equestrian activities to the listed activities that constitute agritourism for purposes of agritourism activity liability and county zoning.

+For purposes of agritourism activity liability, agritourism would also include shooting sports if they comply with guidelines for design and site evaluation as established by the Wildlife Resources Commission.